-Those unwanted 7pm scam calls may soon become a thing of the past under the Australian Communications and Media Authority’s (ACMA) new rules requiring telcos to detect, trace and block scam calls.
+Those unwanted 7pm scam calls will hopefully become a thing of the past under the Australian Communications and Media Authority’s (ACMA) rules requiring telcos to detect, trace and block scam calls.

 As part of ACMA’s Combating Scams Action Plan, and working in conjunction with the Communications Alliance, the Reducing Scam Calls Code aims to reduce the scale and impact of scam calls on Australians.

 “The code is a unique and ground-breaking contribution to global regulatory efforts to prevent the harms caused by scammers.
-It is a holistic, end-to-end framework for effective scam reduction activity,” said ACMA’s Scam Telecommunications Action Taskforce chair Fiona Cameron.
+It is a holistic, end-to-end framework for effective scam reduction activity,” said ACMA’s Scam Telecommunications Action Taskforce chair Fiona Cameron when the rules were first introduced in 2020.

 “There is no silver bullet to reduce scams, but these new rules place clear obligations on industry to do more to protect their customers and build confidence that it’s safe to answer a ringing phone.”